Galactic-Avenger/Full-Stack-CRUD-Application-server-back-end-/README.md

 # Full-Stack CRUD Application (Back-End/Server)
-This is the main repository for the client (front-end) code for the Project - Full-Stack CRUD Application.
+This is the main repository for the server (back-end) code for the Project - Full-Stack CRUD Application.
 ----------
+## Project Overview

+The server provides a robust RESTful API to power the Campus Management System.
+It handles data storage and retrieval using PostgreSQL and Sequelize as the ORM.
+The API endpoints cover all CRUD operations required to manage campus and student data.
+It is designed to work in tandem with the [Client-Side Repository](https://github.com/Galactic-Avenger/Full-Stack-CRUD-Application-client-front-end-), which is built using React.

 ----------